richieboo/facebook-events-sort-and-filter/README.md

 Each morning on schedule my browser opens to https://www.facebook.com/search/events/?q=react

-This code is used with User JavaScript and CSS code injection extension for domain https://www.facebook.com/
+This code is used with User JavaScript and CSS code injection extension for url https://www.facebook.com/search/events/